jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [Google Slides](https://www.google.com/slides/about/)
 * I prefer Excel, but it's free and I don't use spreadsheet enough to buy Excel [LibreOffice](https://www.libreoffice.org/) (FOSS, Ninite)
-* I prefer this to Google's offerings but I actually don't use this very much anymore.
+* I prefer this to Google's offerings but I don't use this very much anymore.

 # Security